Elizabeth Smart celebrates 20 years since her rescue today. Here's what she has to say now.

-SALT LAKE CITY (ABC4) — Twenty years ago today, Mar.
-12, Elizabeth Smart and her family were reunited after she was abducted from her home and separated from her family for nine months.
+SALT LAKE CITY (KTVX) — Twenty years ago Sunday, March 12, Elizabeth Smart and her family were reunited after she was abducted from her home and separated from her family for nine months.

 In the past two decades, Smart has created the Elizabeth Smart Foundation, Smart Defense Program, and the We Believe You Campaign.
 She says her goal is to educate and spread awareness.

-Celebrating twenty years later as a thirty-five-year-old, a wife and mother of three, looking back brings perspective and looking forward brings hope.
+Celebrating 20 years later as a 35-year-old wife and mother of three, looking back brings perspective and looking forward brings hope.

 “It is encouraging to see work going forward.
 It is encouraging seeing communities embracing the programs and embracing survivors starting to have these conversations and starting to have them on a bigger level I think,” Smart said.
 “We have a long ways to go maybe a forever way to go but I’m determined to continue on.”